gobytecoin/documentation/English_Documentation/GoByte_Protocol/GoByte_Wallet_RPC-API.md

 4.5 Function
 Vote.
 Masternode holders can only vote for proposals, with no more votes than the amount of Masternodes they hold.

-## 8. Query of list of Master Nodes
+## 5. Query of list of Master Nodes
-8.1 Interface statement
+5.1 Interface statement
 rpc masternodelist (EmptyMessage) returns (MasternodeList) {};
-8.2 Nodes
+5.2 Nodes
 All nodes.
-8.3 Parameters
+5.3 Parameters
 EmptyMessage: null.
-8.4 Returns
+5.4 Returns
 MasternodeList: list of masternodes including detailed information of their status.
-8.5 Function
+5.5 Function
 Query of all masternodes prior to voting returning detailed information on each masternode for user's reference.

-## 13. Query of all peers
+## 6. Query of all peers
-13.1 Interface statement
+6.1 Interface statement
 rpc getpeerinfo (EmptyMessage) returns (NodeList) {};
-13.2 Nodes
+6.2 Nodes
 All nodes.
-13.3 Parameters
+6.3 Parameters
 EmptyMessage: null.
-13.4 Returns
+6.4 Returns
 NodeList: returns a list of nodes, including their IPs and ports.
-13.5 Function
+6.5 Function
 Listing the IPs and ports of connected nodes.

-## 18. Get current block
+## 7. Get current block
-18.1 Interface statement
+7.1 Interface statement
 rpc getblockcount (EmptyMessage) returns (Block) {};
-18.2 Nodes
+7.2 Nodes
 All nodes.
-18.3 Parameters
+7.3 Parameters
 EmptyMessage: null.
-18.4 Returns
+7.4 Returns
 Block: information on current block.
-18.5 Function
+7.5 Function
 Inquire the latest block.

-## 19. Get block hash by block index
+## 8. Get block hash by block index
-19.1 Interface statement
+8.1 Interface statement
 rpc getblockhash (index) returns (BlockHash) {};
-19.2 Nodes
+8.2 Nodes
 All nodes.
-19.3 Parameters
+8.3 Parameters
 index: block height.
-19.4 Returns
+8.4 Returns
 BlockHash: block hash information.
-19.5 Function
+8.5 Function
 Returning the block hash at designated height.

-## 21. Query of in-wallet transaction by ID
+## 9. Query of in-wallet transaction by ID
-21.1 Interface statement
+9.1 Interface statement
 rpc gettransaction (txid) returns (TransactionDetails) {};
-21.2 Node
+9.2 Node
 All nodes.
-21.3 Parameters
+9.3 Parameters
 txid: transaction ID or Hash.
-21.4 Returns
+9.4 Returns
 TransactionDetails: Queried transaction.
-21.5 Function
+9.5 Function
 Query of transaction details by ID which is the Hash of transaction.

-## 24. Query of transactions in and out by address
+## 10. Query of transactions in and out by address
-24.1 Interface statement
+10.1 Interface statement
 rpc getaddresstxids (Address) returns (TransactionList) {};
-24.2 Node
+10.2 Node
 All nodes.(requires addressindex to be enabled)
-24.3 Parameters
+10.3 Parameters
 Address: The address you want to check.
-24.4 Returns
+10.4 Returns
 TransactionList: transaction list.
-24.5 Function
+10.5 Function
 Query of all transactions made by one given address.

-## 32. Transaction signing
+## 11. Transaction signing
-32.1 Interface statement
+11.1 Interface statement
 rpc signrawtransaction (hexstring) returns (TransactionHex) (Complete) (Errors) () {};
-32.2 Node
+11.2 Node
 Any node.
-32.3 Parameters
+11.3 Parameters
 hexstring: Transaction to be signed and the private key to sign with.
-32.4 Returns
+11.4 Returns
 TransactionHex: The hex-encoded raw transaction with signature(s).
 Complete: true|false, (boolean) If the transaction has a complete set of signatures.
 Errors: (json array of objects) Script verification errors (if there are any).

-## 33. Address and private key creation
+## 12. Address and private key creation
-33.1 Interface statement
+12.1 Interface statement
 rpc getnewaddress (AddressLabel) returns (Address) {};
-33.2 Node
+12.2 Node
 Any Node.
-33.3 Parameters
+12.3 Parameters
 AddressLabel: Label shown inside the wallet.
-33.4 Returns
+12.4 Returns
 Address: address.

-## 35. Generate address by importing a private key
+## 13. Generate address by importing a private key
-35.1 Interface statement
+13.1 Interface statement
 rpc importprivkey (PrivateKey) returns (PublicAddress) {};
-35.2 Nodes
+13.2 Nodes
 FullNode and SolidityNode.
-35.3 Parameters
+13.3 Parameters
 PrivateKey: Private Key.
-35.4 Returns
+13.4 Returns
 PublicAddress: generate the public address according to the private key.
-35.5 Function
+13.5 Function
 Address and private key usage.
 Please invoke this API only on a trusted offline node to prevent private key leakage.